 In conjunction with the withdrawal, Defense Secretary Panetta stressed that the United States would retain a large capability in the Persian Gulf region, presumably to be in position to assist the ISF were it to falter, and to demonstrate continuing U.S. interest in Iraq's security as well as to deter Iran.
-There are about 23,000 U.S. forces in Kuwait, about 7,500 in Qatar, 5,000 in Bahrain, and 3,000 in the UAE, with very small numbers in Saudi Arabia and Oman.
-There are also forces deployed as part of two aircraft carrier task forces in or near the Gulf at any given time.
-The forces are in the Gulf under defense cooperation agreements with all six Gulf Cooperation Council (GCC) states that gives the United States access their military facilities and, in several cases, to station forces and preposition even heavy armor.
+The United States has about 50,000 military personnel in the region, including about 15,000 mostly U.S. Army forces in Kuwait, which are to transition to combat ready rather than support forces; about 7,500 mostly Air Force personnel in Qatar; 5,000 mostly Navy personnel in Bahrain; and about 3,000 mostly Air Force and Navy in the UAE, with very small numbers in Saudi Arabia and Oman.
+The remainder are part of at least one (and often two) aircraft carrier task force in or near the Gulf at any given time.
+The forces are in the Gulf under defense cooperation agreements with all six Gulf Cooperation Council (GCC) states that give the United States access to their military facilities and, in several cases, to station forces and preposition even heavy armor.